dotnet/docs/docs/framework/misc/security-transparent-code-level-2.md

 ## Additional Information and Rules

 ### LinkDemand Support
- The level 2 transparency model replaces the <xref:System.Security.Permissions.SecurityAction> with the <xref:System.Security.SecurityCriticalAttribute> attribute.
-In legacy (level 1) code, a <xref:System.Security.Permissions.SecurityAction> is automatically treated as a <xref:System.Security.Permissions.SecurityAction>.
+ The level 2 transparency model replaces the <xref:System.Security.Permissions.SecurityAction.LinkDemand> with the <xref:System.Security.SecurityCriticalAttribute> attribute.
+In legacy (level 1) code, a <xref:System.Security.Permissions.SecurityAction.LinkDemand> is automatically treated as a <xref:System.Security.Permissions.SecurityAction.Demand>.

 ### Reflection
  Invoking a critical method or reading a critical field triggers a demand for full trust (just as if you were invoking a private method or field).
 Therefore, full-trust code can invoke a critical method, whereas partial-trust code cannot.